 Or, if you prefer, you can also use Amazon to buy their products.

 The company’s website doesn’t seem to have the ingredients on product pages, so if you’re vegan and are making a purchase through their website, do so at your own peril.
-Ulta Beauty, on the other hand, despite having a smaller variety of products available, it has the ingredients listed.
+Ulta Beauty, on the other hand, despite having a smaller variety of products available, has the ingredients listed.

 Vegan & Cruelty-Free Alternatives to Kylie Cosmetics

 If you want 100% vegan and cruelty-free alternatives to Kylie Cosmetics, please feel free to look at some of the brands we share below: